ctrueden/equilibrium/_pages/events/freki-vision.md

 when: during case 05
 ---

-Munin pecks Freki’s eye.
+Munin pecks Freki's eye.
 Freki has a vision:
 * What was.
 Fire.
 Burning.
 Blood.
-Talos sneering disdainfully: “There is nothing else I need from a lycan” and he turns away.
+Talos sneering disdainfully: "There is nothing else I need from a lycan" and he turns away.
 * What is.
-Sabrina scoldingly to Andalla: “That bird was his friend!”; Andalla grinning wickedly with pointed orc teeth: “So?
-Spirit animals are delicious!” and she turns into a raven and flies.
+Sabrina scoldingly to Andalla: "That bird was his friend!"; Andalla grinning wickedly with pointed orc teeth: "So?
+Spirit animals are delicious!" and she turns into a raven and flies.
 * What might be.
-A ring on Talos’s hand flashes, and his fist begins to glow.
+A ring on Talos's hand flashes, and his fist begins to glow.
 Effortlessly, he lifts Freki off the ground by his neck.
-“You are weak.
+"You are weak.
 Your people were weak.
 Afraid of who you really are, and the power within you.
-What a disappointment.”
-He throws Freki down and swings the spiked chain…”
+What a disappointment."
+He throws Freki down and swings the spiked chain…"
-* WAKE UP! utters Munin, pecking Freki’s eye again.
+* WAKE UP! utters Munin, pecking Freki's eye again.
 It explodes in pain.

 Munin tells Freki he is not yet ready.
-“It is not strength you lack, but wisdom.
-And allies.”
+"It is not strength you lack, but wisdom.
+And allies."